 Six ceramic tiles (150 mm x 130 mm x 7 mm), made by high-pressure sintered particle manufacturing process, have been used.
 The tiles composition is based on Aluminium, Silicon and Calcium oxides.
 Two different finishes were selected to cover a range of possible available colours: cream (E) and dark brown (K) colour samples.
 The sample E is characterized by a slate-like textured finishing, while the sample K has a smooth-mate texture.
 The apparent density of both ceramic specimens is 2.50-2.52 g cm-3, while their open porosity is assessed around 0.2 %.
 One specimen per finishing has been aged by “dry cleaning” (samples ED and KD) and by “wet cleaning” (samples EW and KW) accelerated test, while one per colour remained in pristine condition, to be used as a reference.
 Further details on the differences between the two cleaning procedures will be provided below.

-The testing appliance is characterized by these main components: a rotating disc (15,1 cm; 26 rpm rotating speed) with tilted rotation axis, which represent the support to stitch different abrasive sandpaper discs, weights over the rotating disc support (for a total of 5 kg), and detergent pumps (Fig.1).
+The testing appliance is characterized by these main components: a rotating disc (15,1 cm; 26 rpm rotating speed) with tilted rotation axis, which represents the support to stitch different abrasive sandpaper discs, weights over the rotating disc support (for a total of 5 kg), and detergent pumps (Fig.1).
 Rotating disc is provided of some holes in order to ease the flow of liquid detergent solution towards the sample surface.

 The weight of 5 kg has been chosen in line with the average lateral pinch reported in [36].
 Pressure is used as a valid parameter to evaluate mechanical action in cleaning operations, as pressure and its drop have been widely studied especially for cleaning-in-place [37,38].
 However, as in this case study manual cleaning pressure is not easily measurable, due to its abrupt and quick changes, the strength of the hand is reported using kilograms, as done in other studies [38–40].